 When you're sending an email cover letter, it's important to follow the employer's instructions on how to submit your cover letter and resume.

-- Save the files with your name, so they don't get mixed up with other applicant's materials i.e. alisondoyleresume.doc, alisondoylecover.doc.
+- Save the files with your name, so they don't get mixed up with other applicants' materials, e.g., yournamecover.pdf.

 Sending Email Cover Letters Without Attachments

 - Some employers do not accept attachments.
-In these cases, paste your resume into your email message.
+In these cases, paste your cover letter into your email message.

-- How to Address an Email Cover Letter: Here's how to address a cover letter sent in an email message including what to use when you have a contact person and how to address it if you don't.
+- How to Address an Email Cover Letter: Here's how to address a cover letter sent in an email message, including what to use when you have details of a contact person, and how to address it if you don't.

-- The Subject Line of Your Message: Make sure you list the position you are applying for in the Subject Line of your email address, so the employer is clear as to what job you are applying for.
-For example: Subject: Alison Doyle, Social Media Manager Position.
+- The Subject Line of Your Message: Make sure you list the position you are applying for in the subject line of your email, so that the employer is clear as to what job you are applying for.
+For example, Subject: Jane Doe, Social Media Manager Position.

-- Include Your Signature: Include a signature with your contact information, including name, address, email address, and telephone number so it's easy for the hiring manager to get in touch with you.
+- Include Your Signature: Include an email signature with your contact information, comprising name, address, email address, and telephone number, so it's easy for the hiring manager to get in touch with you.